Where are ADU’s Most Prevalent? BuildFax Housing Health Report Investigates

 ADUs, also known as granny flats, are a popular addition to properties and a potential solution to affordable housing concerns.
 California, Oregon, and Washington have experienced significant activity in 2018 thus far.
 California shows the highest volume of ADU construction activity across the country with a year-over-year increase of 53.69 percent in October.

 For more insight on the health of the U.S. housing market and the growth of ADUs, download the October 2018 report.

 Leave a reply

 Your email address will not be published.
 Required fields marked (*)

-Each month, BuildFax releases its Housing Health Report (BHHR), which delivers a macro view of the economic trends affecting the U.S. housing market.
-This month’s report showed continued declines across new and existing housing activity, following blanket declines in November.
-Furthermore, the trailing three-month outlook for single-family housing authorizations was negative, contrasting last month’s positive … Continued
+Today, BuildFax published its Housing Health Report (BHHR), which delivers a macro view of the economic trends affecting the U.S. housing market.
+The January report showed decreases for the third consecutive in year-over-year housing activity.
+The continuation of year-over-year housing declines are notable given the high correlation between decreases in single-family housing authorizations and historical … Continued